SALAD: Self-Adaptive Link Adaptation: Introduction

 \subsection{Our contribution}

 We propose self-adaptive link adaptation (\salad), a novel algorithm that estimates the SINR by minimizing the cross-entropy loss between the observed ACK/NACK feedback and the BLER via gradient descent, as described in Section~\ref{sec:inference}.
-Its learning rate can be adjusted in an online fashion by a mechanism inspired by knowledge distillation, which compares the gradient-based estimate to a more powerful batch estimator.
 When the SINR is deemed to be underestimated---based on a hypothesis testing---\salad{} increases the \emph{instantaneous} BLER target to probe a higher MCS value and corrects the SINR estimation accordingly (Section~\ref{sec:mcs_selection}).
 To meet a desired \emph{long-term} BLER, \salad{} adjusts the instantaneous BLER target via a feedback loop (Section~\ref{sec:bler_feedbackloop}).

 We demonstrate that \salad{} outperforms OLLA in system-level simulations and over-the-air experiments conducted within a controlled setup comprising a rotational absorber table between a commercial off-the-shelf (COTS) open-RAN radio unit (O-RU) and a COTS user equipment (UE) in an anechoic chamber.
 In Section~\ref{sec:results}, we show that, with a single set of pre-defined parameters, \salad{} achieves up to \num{15}\% higher throughput and SE compared to multiple variants of OLLA with different stepsizes, all while reliably meeting the BLER target.
 Moreover, \salad{} is more robust to delayed CQI reports than OLLA.
 Finally, parameter tuning allows SALAD to adapt to extreme throughput scenarios, yielding up to an additional \num{3}\% throughput gain.